Firestorm (2013 film): Plot

-Lui enlists the help of his long-time informant Tong Keung who goes undercover at Cao’s gang.
+Lui enlists the help of his long-time informant Tong Keung who goes undercover at Cao's gang.
 Tong joins in the next heist but the gang upon discovering the police tailing them become suspicious and attacked Tong.
 Upon finding a phone provided by Liu, the gang chases Tong to his house.
 Lui arrives to save Tong but was too late.
-Cao’s gang had shot Tong and threw his 10-year old autistic daughter off the building who eventually succumbs to her injuries.
+Cao's gang had shot Tong and threw his 10-year old autistic daughter off the building who eventually succumbs to her injuries.
 Enraged, Lui confronts Cao, who was driving to the airport, and after a struggle arrests Cao who is officially charged with the murder of Tong and Yuen-yiu after blood and fabric particles of the latter were found on Cao's hand.

 Lui later receives a clip from Yin-bing's drug-addicted younger brother, Kit.
-The clip which was taken from the camera from Cao’s car reveals that Liu had framed Cao by wiping the blood of Tong’s child on him.
+The clip which was taken from the camera from Cao's car reveals that Liu had framed Cao by wiping the blood of Tong's daughter on him.
 Liu meets Kit who tries to blackmail Liu for HK$500,000 every month.
 However, Kit suddenly suffers from an asthma attack and dies after Lui refuses him his inhaler.
-Liu then removes all evidence from Kit’s apartment.
+Liu then removes all evidence from Kit's apartment.

 Meanwhile, Yin-bing tearfully breaks up with To after encountering him in the previous armoured car heist.
 She lies that she is two months pregnant with another man's child.
 To tries to salvage their relationship by claiming to be an undercover cop.
 To then meets with Lui and informs him the mastermind behind the previous armoured car heist and the murderer of Tong and Yuen-yiu is actually Cao's sworn brother, Paco, who was recently released from prison.